What Is The Minimalist Pomodoro Technique and Why It Works The Best

 Getting Started

 It forced me to become hyper-focused, regroup, bounce around new thoughts, and then continue working.
-At each 25-minute interval, I actually did not take a break in the usual sense.
+At each 25-minute interval, I did not take a break in the usual sense.
 I did not begin doom scrolling on social media, watching a YouTube video, or even checking email.

 I was like a prizefighter, pacing in his corner between rounds, hyper-focused to continue the fight.
 This was new for me because I always looked for a reason to goof off and call it multitasking.

 Get rid of the physical timer or use your phone.
 Use your internal clock and break at intervals that work best for you.
 Sometimes things need an extra 5 or 10 minutes to be done just right.
-Sometimes things are done in 10 minutes and it’s time to move on.
+Sometimes things are done in 10 minutes, and it’s time to move on.

 I believe it’s the perfect combination of work and rest to maximize productivity.
-As Minimalist productivity means working to complete a task by finding the point where the minimal amount of effort meets optimal result, causing less wear and tear on mind, body, and spirit.
+Minimalist productivity means working to complete a task by finding the point where the minimal amount of effort meets optimal result, causing less wear and tear on mind, body, and spirit.

 Minimalist Pomodoro Technique Mindset